mkhalil1998/EC601_Group_Project/README.md

   A pytorch implementation of the model was followed using [this github](https://github.com/tbmoon/basic_vqa).

+  The model consists of the following:
+  - A two layer LSTM to encode the questions.
+  - The last hidden layer of VGGNet to encode the image followed by feature normalization.
+  - Fusion via element-wise multiplication.
+  - Fully connected layer followed by a softmax layer to obtain a distribution over answers.

   Steps for the training and validation are found on the gitub listed above.

   VQA - v2 data set is used for training and validation: https://visualqa.org/download.html.